 By contrast, Wang’s research focuses on the uterus.
 In earlier research, Wang discovered that a gene called Sirtuin 1 is linked to uterine aging in the form of resistance to receptors for progesterone, which is essentially the “pregnancy hormone.”
-With this new NIH grant, Wang and his research team will be able to take that research to the next level with a single cell multiomics study whereby they can overlay data from multiple levels of biology for a more integrated and comprehensive analysis of uterine aging.
+With this new NIH grant, Wang will be able to take that research to the next level with a single cell multiomics study whereby he can overlay data from multiple levels of biology for a more integrated and comprehensive analysis of uterine aging.
 The main goal for this grant is to use their previous knowledge of uterine aging to identify new targets that would inform human studies in a subsequent phase of the research.

 “Aging is not simple, it’s a complicated process.
-So we hope to identify cell subpopulations that are also responsible for aging by teasing them out one by one to hopefully uncover the mechanisms for aging,” Wang says.
+So we hope to identify subpopulations that are also responsible for aging by teasing them out one by one to hopefully uncover the mechanisms for aging,” Wang says.